 - 1 tablespoon white wine vinegar or sweet paprika (optional)

-The cut: For garlic cod, both fillets and sides work well.
+The cut: for al ajillo, both loins and tails work well.
 The important thing is that the pieces have a uniform thickness (2-3 cm) so that they cook evenly.
 The skin is essential: it protects the flesh from direct heat and adds gelatin to the oil.

 Step-by-step preparation (15 minutes)